How to uninstall Parallels on Mac

 Always take extra care when deleting files from within your Library folders; removing the wrong thing could cause damage to your Mac or system.

-If you're not confident or comfortable removing files from within your library folders, there is, in fact, a much quicker and more efficient way to remove Parallels.
-Head to the section below to find out how.
+If you're not confident or comfortable removing files from within your library folders, try CleanMyMac instead.

 What to do if Parallels is misbehaving?

-If you're considering removing Parallels from your Mac because annoying glitchy performance is getting you down, first try these troubleshooting tips to see if you can give Parallels a much-needed boost.
+If you're considering removing Parallels from your Mac because annoying, glitchy performance is getting you down, first try troubleshooting it to see if you can give Parallels a much-needed boost.
+Try the following one by one: restart your Mac, check for updates, and reset Parallels.
+Keep on reading to learn more about the process.

 1. Restart your MacBook

-Another seemingly obvious tip that can quickly help to solve issues with Parallels.
+Another seemingly obvious tip that can quickly help solve issues with Parallels is updating macOS.
 If your Mac software is out of date, applications may run into issues.
 Here's a quick reminder on how to check:

 • From the main Apple menu, go to System Settings > General > Software Update.